Auto Insurance Claim Advice

 Most accidents and infractions are civil and not criminal, unless there is a very severe accident (vehicular homicide, manslaughter, severe injuries, etc).

-Why I am telling you this?
-Because you might go to court and get nothing at the end of the day.
-If the person you are going after has no assets (i.e. a house, insurance, a large bank account), then even if you win, you will never see a dime.
+Why am I telling you this?
+It is because you might go to court and get nothing at the end of the day.
+If the person you are going after has no assets (e.g. a house, insurance, a large bank account), then even if you win, you will never see a dime.

-Again, you might want to do this if you believe this person someday might come into some money, and they try to collect the judgment.
+Again, you might want to do this if you believe this person someday might come into some money, and then try to collect the judgment then.

 You can hire a collection agency to do this for you, but this can end up costing you 50% or more of the total award.

 Double check that this person has something to lose so you know you will get paid if you win.
-If you know that they do not have anything, but makes you feel better, then go ahead.
+If you know that they do not have anything but it makes you feel better, go ahead.

-The next important consideration when going to small claims court is that you get “one bite to the apple.”
+The next important consideration when going to small claims court is that you get only “one bite at the apple.”

 This means your case will be heard only once.
 The property damage AND the injury claim are both compulsory claims.

-This means that both claims arise out of the same transaction or occurrence (the car accident) and therefore they MUST BE BROUGHT together, if you do not and decide to bring a claim later on, the court will bar your second cause of action by a legal concept call RES JUDICATA.
+This means that both claims arise out of the same transaction or occurrence (the car accident) and therefore they MUST BE BROUGHT together.
+If you do not and decide to bring a claim later on, the court will bar your second cause of action by a legal concept called RES JUDICATA.

-This means that if you sue someone for the damages to your car, because you need some wheels to go to work, but you are injured and do not know the extend of your medical bills and the treatment you are going to need to recover, then you are probably better off waiting until you know for sure what your injury will entail and then go for the whole thing.
+This means that if you sue someone for the damages to your car because you need some wheels to go to work but you are injured and do not know the extent of your medical bills and the treatment you are going to need to recover, then you are probably better off waiting until you know for sure what your injury will entail and then go for the whole thing.

-This is something that you want to consider before you decide to after anyone.
-Make sure all damages are assess so you get your entire recovery.
+This is something that you want to consider before you decide to go after anyone.
+Make sure all damages are assessed so you get your entire recovery.

 Traffict Ticket eBook